emilyjennings/katies-art/README.md

 # Katie's Art

 This was made with love for a friend who is a professional artist.
 She wanted to display and sell her paintings instead of using Etsy.
 I used create-react-app for this, integrating EmailJS for the contact form and deploying using Heroku.
 The biggest challenge here was customizing each portrait's show page, which I feel I can refactor to be way simpler.
-I also struggled a good bit using emailJS but my biggest problem turned out to be due to the fact that there are two npm packages.
-I also researched domain names and web hosting quite a bit to determine the best option for her for the long run.
+I also struggled a good bit using emailJS but my biggest problem turned out to be due to the fact that there are two npm packages, and I had been trying to use the wrong one.
+I figured that out finally by using emailJS successfully in a simple JS program, so my code wasn't the issue.
+I also researched domain names, load speed, and web hosting quite a bit to determine the best option for her for the long run, which is something I was still new to during this project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).